godotengine/godot-docs/classes/class_buttonarray.rst

 Description
 -----------

 Array of Buttons.
-A Button array is useful to have an array of buttons laid out vertically or horizontally.
-Only one can be selected.
-This is useful for joy pad based interfaces and option menus.
+A ButtonArray is useful to have an array of buttons laid out vertically or horizontally.
+Only one button can be selected, and is referenced by its index in the array (first button is 0, second button is 1, etc.).

+This is useful *e.g.* for joypad-friendly interfaces and option menus.

 Member Function Description
 ---------------------------